 Tracking the history of a manufactured home can be confusing because of their dual nature as a mobile structure and a piece of real estate.
-Securing a complete history of one can involve multiple state and local government agencies.
-To acquire a reliable history of a manufactured home, you will need a Housing and Urban Development (HUD) certification number or a serial number along with make and model information from a data plate.
+To acquire a reliable history of a manufactured home, you will need to conduct a mobile home make and model search through a Housing and Urban Development (HUD) certification number or a serial number along with additional information from a data plate.
+Securing a complete history of this type of dwelling can involve multiple state and local government agencies.

 - Local building regulators